seanwhs/Tutorials/NextJS/Build-a-Blogsite-with-nextJS16-and-Sanity/Part26-Finale-Systems-Thinking.md

 CDNs
 ```

-You think you've learned:
+You might think you’ve learned:

 ```text
 Networking
 ```

-Actually, you've learned:
+Actually, you’ve learned:

 ```text
 Optimization Under Constraints
 ```

----
+The surface is “technology”; the substance is “concept”.

+***

-# The Entire Course In One Diagram
+# The Entire Course in One Diagram

 ```text
 User